What are native files and how do they speed up translation?

 This “frozen” quality is precisely the reason .pdfs present difficulties when it’s time to translate them.

-Translators use tools to organize the translation process and ensure consistency not only within a particular project, but across all the projects we do for a particular client.
+Translators use tools to organize the translation process and ensure consistency within and across all the projects we do for a particular client.
 These computer-assisted translation (CAT) tools analyze the source file and render the text as a list of sentence-like chunks called “segments.”
 The translator then works in a two-column interface to enter a target translation for each source segment.
-Every segment and its translation can then be saved in a database called a translation memory.
+Every segment and its translation remains in a database called a translation memory.

-If the same segment appears more than once in the same document, or if it has already been translated in a prior project for the same client, the tool will autofill that segment every time it appears.
+Sometimes the same segment appears more than once in the same document, or has already been translated in a prior project.
+In this case, the tool auto-fills that segment every time it appears.
 This makes the translation go more quickly.
-With each subsequent project, the project manager uses the tool to analyze the text and provide discounts for previously translated content.
-CAT tools can also be customized for the client’s approved style and terminology.
-CAT tools are essential to professional business translation because they reduce turnaround time and ensure consistency.
-Every ISO 17100-certified translation partner uses them.
+With each subsequent project, the project manager compares the new text against the TM and provides discounts for previously translated content.
+The team also customizes CAT tools with the client’s translation style guide and multilingual glossary.

-For this conversation, the most important thing about CAT tools is their compatibility with many different native file types.
-When translation, proofreading, and quality assurance steps are finished, the translator can export a target translation with the same formatting and in the same file type as the source.
+CAT tools can work with many different native file types.
+After translation, proofreading, and quality assurance, the translator can export a target translation with the same formatting and in the same file type as the source.

 If the source content arrives as a .pdf or other “frozen” format like a screen shot, the project manager will need to convert it to extract the text and prepare a usable document.
-Then after translation, the deliverable will need to be completely reformatted in the target language.
+Then after translation, the deliverable requires reformatting in the target language.
 These extra steps take time and increase costs.

 Clients should not try to save money by doing the reformatting themselves.
-Even if the person doing the reformatting is fluent enough in the target language to do it correctly, they might introduce errors of their own, and we can’t vouch for the final version.
+Even if native speaker of the language does the reformatting, they might introduce errors of their own.
+In that case we couldn’t vouch for the final version.

-If a source text is all words and numbers, and the .pdf was made from Word or Excel files, we can work with it because it can be converted back to its native file type.
+If a source text is all words and numbers, and the .pdf was made from Word or Excel files, CAT tools can convert it back to its native file type.
 It does cost more, but we solve this problem all the time.

 On the other hand, if a source text is a design-heavy brochure or catalog with special fonts and multiple images, the native files become far more important.

-The “native files” for a project are typically sent as a zip file containing these building blocks:
+The “native files” for a project are typically include these building blocks:

 Because our CAT tools are compatible with .idml files, the translatable text can be extracted, analyzed, translated, proofread, run through quality assurance, and exported with the formatting intact.
-The design can then be re-assembled by our graphics department using the correct images and fonts.
+Our graphics department then reassembles it using the correct images and fonts.
 Some of our clients prefer to localize the images as well as the text.
-In that case they might include pictures of people and products that are specific to the target audience, with instructions to selectively swap them out.
+In that case they might include pictures of people and products reflecting the target audience, with instructions to selectively swap them out.

 We have found that InDesign is the most translation-friendly graphic design tool because of its compatibility with our CAT tools.
-Other Adobe tools, e.g., Illustrator and Photoshop, are less compatible and require extra preparation on the part of the project manager.
+Other Adobe tools, e.g., Illustrator and Photoshop, require extra preparation by the project manager.

 After translation, these types of projects always require desktop publishing services.
 For example, written French uses more characters than English, and translation will initially throw the design out of whack.
 However, this type of design issue isn’t hard to fix.
 Re-creating the entire design from scratch is not easy, and the extra time will significantly increase the cost to the client.

-As our clients gain more insight into the translation process, many will begin to take steps to create translation-friendly content.
-For more tips on reducing costs, contact our Customer Success Manager, Nancy Locke, at extension 147.
-She’ll be happy to help you get the most from your translation budget.
+As our clients gain more insight into the translation process, they attempt to create translation-friendly content.
+For more tips on reducing costs, contact our project management team.
+They will help you get the most from your translation budget.